2do2go/mongodbext/README.md

 operations, such as insert, update and delete.
 It also adds some options to this operations, that allows to modify operation;s result.

+**Important** since version 3.0.0 mongodb drivers of versions 2.x.x are no longer supported.

 ## Installation

 ```